kevin218/Eureka/docs/source/quickstart.rst

 Stage 2: Calibrations
 ~~~~~~~~~~~~~~~~~~~~~

 Stage 2 calibrates the data by performing a range of steps such as flat fielding and photometric unit conversions.
 Similarly to Stage 1, this broadly follows the STScI JWST pipeline methodology.
 In the case of the NIRSpec dataset we are using, the ``Eureka!`` implementation of this Stage avoids any spatial trimming of the images that usually occurs with the STScI pipeline.
-This facilitates a more accurate correction of the background and 1/f noise during Stage 3, as more unilluminated pixels are available.
+This facilitates a more accurate correction of the background and 1/f noise during Stage 3, as more background pixels are retained.

 Stage 3: Reduction
 ~~~~~~~~~~~~~~~~~~

 From Stage 3 onwards, ``Eureka!`` no longer makes use of the STScI pipeline and instead implements a range of custom routines to reduce the data further.
 It's at this stage that background subtraction and spectral extraction is performed, resulting in 1D spectra that can be used for light curve analysis and fitting.

 By entering the ``figs`` folder you'll find a range of diagnostic figures.
 For example, on the left hand side of the figure copied below, the background subtracted 2D spectrum for the first integration is plotted (top) alongside a 2D image of the estimated background.
-Note that the distinct striping is a result of 1/f noise in the NIRSpec detector, which is dominant along pixel columns as that is the direction of the detector readout.
+Note that the distinct striping is a result of 1/f noise in the NIRSpec detector electronics, and is dominant along pixel columns as they correspond to the direction of the detector readout.

 To the right you can see a 2D representation of the variation in flux between consecutive integrations as a function of wavelength.
 In fact, the transit of WASP-39b can be seen via the horizontal band of reduced flux between integrations ~9-25.
 At the top, the median absolute deviation (MAD) for the entire dataset is displayed, and is calculated by determining the flux difference between each image and the next, for each wavelength, followed by taking the overall median of these values across all wavelengths and all images.